- What is Research Data Management (RDM)

 Good data management incorporates management of data at every stage of the data lifecycle, covering data capture; storage; preservation; access; reuse; and where appropriate, disposal.

 Compliance with the expectations of funders will be vital in ensuring researchers continue to secure funding for future research projects.
-The University will provide the necessary guidance in this process and a consultation process is underway to ensure staff have the opportunity to communicate their needs and concerns with research data management to inform policy development and plan for implementation.
+The University will provide the necessary guidance in this process.

-Making research data available to users is core to the remit of the Research Councils UK, supporting the development of institutional and project specific data management policies and plans in accordance with relevant standards and community best practice.
+Making research data available to users is core to the remit of the UKRI Research Councils, supporting the development of institutional and project specific data management policies and plans in accordance with relevant standards and community best practice.

 The University‘s Research Governance Framework provides guidance for good research conduct, including the security of research data and retention of research records.